 Don’t post content on YouTube if it fits any of the descriptions noted below.

-- Content that features prolonged name calling or malicious insults (such as racial slurs) based on someone's intrinsic attributes.
-These attributes include their protected group status, physical attributes, or their status as a survivor of sexual assault, domestic abuse, child abuse and more.
+- Content that contains prolonged insults or slurs based on someone's intrinsic attributes.
+These attributes include their protected group status, physical attributes, or their status as a survivor of sexual assault, non-consensual intimate imagery distribution, domestic abuse, child abuse and more.

 - Content reveling in or mocking the death or serious injury of an identifiable individual.

-- Content that displays or shows how to distribute non-consensual sexual imagery.
+- Content that shares, requests or shows how to distribute non-consensual intimate imagery

 This policy applies to videos, video descriptions, comments, live streams, and any other YouTube product or feature.
-Note this is not a complete list.
+Keep in mind that this isn't a complete list.
+Note that these policies also apply to external links in your content.
+This can include clickable URLs, verbally directing users to other sites in video and other forms.

 - Debates related to high-profile officials or leaders: Content featuring debates or discussions of topical issues concerning individuals who have positions of power, like high-profile government officials or CEOs of major multinational corporations.